1.1. During the NFL season, the minimum roster size is 40 players and the maximum is 50 players.

 5.3.1.
 A contract may be front or back loaded.
 This means that the guaranteed money can be distributed across the contract as the team sees fit.
 For example:

-188.8.131.52.
-A player is signed for $50 at auction and is given a 5 year contract. $30 of that contract, per year, is guaranteed – a total of $150 in guaranteed money.
+220.127.116.11.
+A player is signed on a $50 5 year contract. $30 of that contract, per year, is guaranteed – a total of $150 in guaranteed money.
 However, the team may distribute that money across the years however they choose.
 This may be evenly – $30 per year – or be stacked with larger amounts some years than others.

 5.3.2.
 Any player signed via open bidding or traded in the off-season must have their contract structure confirmed within 2 weeks.
-If this is not received, their contract will be evenly distributed.
+If this is not received, their contract will be evenly distributed (open bidding) or remain as per their previous contract structure (traded).
+The Commissioner has discretion on applying this rule, but will give teams fair warning of any deadlines which he will apply.

 5.3.3.
 Any player traded during the season must have their contract structured before the start of the next game week.
 If this is not received, the player’s contract will remain as it was structured at his previous team.